AbhishekSatyam96/devTinder/docs/interview-prep.md

 ### 30 seconds

 > It's a document Q&A app.
-You paste in your own documents, ask questions in natural language, and
+You paste text or upload a PDF, ask questions in natural language, and
-> get an answer that's generated **only** from your text — streamed token by token, with inline
+> get an answer that's generated **only** from your documents — streamed token by token, with inline
-> citations you can click to see the exact passage it came from.
-If your documents don't contain the
+> citations you can click to see the exact passage it came from, down to the page.
+If your documents
-> answer, it refuses rather than guessing.
+> don't contain the answer, it refuses rather than guessing.
 >
 > The interesting part isn't the AI call, it's everything around it: chunking and embedding on the
 > write path, vector search with tenant isolation on the read path, and a streaming endpoint that